 Below we have gathered some helpful money saving tips to help you save on your electric bill each month.

-Below we have some helpful money saving tips to help you save on your electric bill.
-Read them over and I am sure you will be able to find a couple that will help you send less of your hard earned money to the utility companies and help keep that money for other needs that you have.
+Read them over and we are sure that you will be able to find at least a couple that will help you send less of your hard earned money to the utility companies and help keep that money for other needs or wants that you might have.

 1. Unplug any chargers for your electronics.
 It is very convenient to leave your chargers plugged into the wall ready for when you need to charge your phone or other electronic device, but they’re still drawing electrical power that’s being wasted.
 Whenever you’re finished charging your devices, just unplug their charger and leave it near your electrical outlet.

 2. Replace old refrigerators.
 Old refrigerators are not efficient and will just waste electricity.
 It might seem like a big expense at first, but over the long haul, a refrigerator that is more energy-efficient will save you a lot money overall.

 1. Turn off lights as much as possible.
 This might seem to be very obvious, but there is much more to it than just simply turning off any lights when you’re leaving a room.
 Always use only lights that you need on.
 Use lamps instead of an overhead light so that you can choose exactly which parts of the room you are in should be lit up.

 2. Buy CFL or LED light bulbs to save money.
 These are highly energy efficient types of light bulbs.
 They can cost a little bit more money than normal incandescent light bulbs but they will last quite a bit longer so it is better in the long run.
 If you replace lights in your home that you turn on more often like your bathroom or kitchen you’ll definitely see a nice difference in what your electric bill is.